Doddie Weir’s wife thankful for ‘overwhelming’ support at memorial service

 Multiple Olympic gold medal-winning cyclist Sir Chris Hoy was also present.

-Weir died aged 52 last month following a six-year battle with motor neurone disease (MND).
+Weir died aged 52 last month following a six-year illness with motor neurone disease (MND).

 The 6ft 6in former farmer, who played for Newcastle and Borders Reivers after turning professional, helped raise more than £8 million for research into MND through his charity, My Name’5 Doddie Foundation.